subsquid/docs/docs/evm-indexing/configuration/initialization.md

 ---
 sidebar_position: 10
 description: >-
-  Configure the source Archive and the block range
+  Set the source Archive and the block range
 ---

 # Initialization